imaNNeo/fl_chart/CONTRIBUTING.md

 ## Creating a Pull Request

 Congratulations!
-Your code works meets our guidelines :100:.
+Your code meets all of our guidelines :100:.
 Now you have to submit a pull request (or PR for short) to us.
 These are the steps you should follow when creating a PR: